-The School of the Greats is based on the principle of mentoring and combines college students with students in grades 1 to 6 of elementary school from disadvantaged backgrounds.
+The School of the Greats is based on the principle of mentoring and combines college and university students with students in grades 1 to 6 of elementary school from disadvantaged backgrounds.
 The emphasis is on educational success.
-The program is a win-win: it supports both the educational success of elementary students and their college mentors!
+The program is a win-win: it supports both the educational success of elementary students, their college and university mentors!

 The objectives of the School of the Greats are twofold.
 On the one hand, the program supports the educational success of vulnerable primary school students from underprivileged backgrounds in order to prevent high school dropouts.
 On the other hand, the School of the Greats supports the educational success of college students who become